Rustam86/Infra/README.md

 Although Docker and Podman CLI commands are similar, knowing how to tell the difference between the two will help you when working with them behind the scenes.
 Docker follows the client/server model, using a daemon to manage all containers under its control.
 However, Podman, like rkt and LXC, functions without a central daemon.
 This can potentially improve the resilience of any given container by eliminating the possibility of a single point of failure (SPOF).
 In other words, if your daemon goes down, you’ll lose control over your containers.
 By contrast, in Podman, containers are self-sufficient, fully isolated environments, which can managed independent of one another.
 Further, where Docker gives root permission to the container user by default, non-root access is standard in Podman.

 **Q**: ***What is conda?
-How it differs from apt, yarn, and others?*
+How it differs from apt, yarn, and others?***

 A: *Conda is an open source package management system and environment management system that runs on Windows, macOS, Linux and z/OS.
 Conda quickly installs, runs and updates packages and their dependencies.
 Conda easily creates, saves, loads and switches between environments on your local computer.
-It was created for Python programs, but it can package and distribute software for any language.*
+It was created for Python programs, but it can package and distribute software for any language.
+The main difference between conda and apt, yarn, and (maybe) others is that conda provides not only dependency management, but also virtualisation, allowing to run different versions of the same software on one OS*

 ## Problem